WinVector/replyr/README.md

  #  Error in eval(expr, envir, enclos): non-numeric argument to binary operator
 ```

 Notice in both working cases the `dplyr::mutate` result landed in a column named `RankColumn` and not in the desired column `rank`.
-The `replyr::let` form is concise and works correctly.
+The `wrapr::let` form is concise and works correctly.

 Similarly `base::with` can not perform the needed name remapping, none of the following variations simulate a name to name substitution.